 Illegally evicted tenants often search online for ‘a wrongful eviction lawyer near me’, or ‘an attorney near me for illegal eviction’, after they are evicted and know they were wronged, but do not know what to do about it.
 After finding Whitney, LLP, they are often able to receive guidance and begin to regain control over what was done to them.

-Whitney, LLP offers Free Consultations to victims of evictions, and can inform tenants of their legal rights and what they need to do to begin the legal process of filing a lawsuit against their landlord to pursue compensation.
+Whitney, LLP offers Legal Consultations to victims of evictions, and can inform tenants of their legal rights and what they need to do to begin the legal process of filing a lawsuit against their landlord to pursue compensation.
 Call 410 583 8000, or Contact Us Online, to start the process.